OlivierGaland/CashFactory/README.md

 TODO list :

 - Add new applications when they appear (should be dockerizable to be elligible)
-- Do a compatibility list on user feedback / solve compatibility issue if possible
+- Do a compatibility list based on user feedback / solve compatibility issue if possible
 - Beta version : solve coming bugs

 Contact :